 UK projects Christ Church also gives 10% of non-designated legacy income (i.e. the income which is received in legacies to the church which is not dedicated to a specific purpose) to UK charities.
 These are also normally supported for four years.

-We currently support the work of the Edinburgh Interfaith Association (EIFA), and Shakti Women's Aid, and Survivors of Human Trafficking in Scotland (SOHTIS); and on an ongoing basis we also support St Catharine's Convent of Mercy (homelessness), Fresh Start (homelessness), and the Eric Liddell Centre dementia services.
+We currently support the work of the Edinburgh Interfaith Association (EIFA), and Shakti Women's Aid, and Survivors of Human Trafficking in Scotland (SOHTIS); and on an ongoing basis we also support St Catharine's Convent of Mercy (homelessness), Fresh Start (homelessness), and the Eric Liddell Community dementia services.

 Is it likely that the project would get funding from elsewhere (we are particularly interested in small organisations)?

 What is the future plan for the project, and is it sustainable?

 Does the project fit the geographical and thematic range of our activities (we try to support projects in different parts of the world, and working in different areas e.g. health, education, social development, church growth)?

 We ask all projects which we support to complete an annual feedback report with details of how the project is going and how the money from Christ Church has been spent.

 The committee’s expectation is that nominating a project for Christ Church to support indicates a willingness to serve as our link person with that project, including obtaining the annual feedback report from the project, normally for International Sunday in November.